SidonieBouthors/memc-rs/README.md

 memcrsd is a key value store implementation in Rust.
 It is compatible with binary protocol of memcached server.

+## eBPF

+This fork of memcrs adds the ability to use an eBPF map as a backend storage engine.
+This allows for low latency access to key-value pairs, as the data is stored in kernel space.

+For this we use the Aya eBPF library for Rust.
+See [Aya Development](https://aya-rs.dev/book/start/development) for more information.

 ## Supported features and compatibility

 To check compatibility with memcached server implementation memcrsd project